About

 Students have interned at management firms, nonprofits, national parks and environmental associations.
 They have presented at the American Association of Geographers and visited the United Nations as part of the GW UN 360 program.
 And they have participated in fieldwork projects in Argentina, Germany, Morocco and Colombia.

-The Department of Geography has earned honorable mention for the American Association of Geographers Program Excellence Award in recognition of our creative application of sustainability and GIS, student job placement rates and faculty growth.
+The department has earned honorable mention for the American Association of Geographers Program Excellence Award in recognition of our creative application of sustainability and GIS, student job placement rates and faculty growth.
 We are also proud to hold a level three certification from the GW Green Office Network.

 Connect With Our Community